mathcodes/mathcodes.github.io/Homework/Homework14/02-Homework/Develop/Develop/HomeworkInstructions.md

 ## ```api-routes.js```
 ### *requires /models and /config/passport
+ONE THING I WOULD ADD HERE ARE CONSOLE.LOGS (more specifically console.log(req.body) SO WE CAN VERIFY EVERYTHING IS RUNNING CORRECTLY AND CONNECTED.
+CHECK THE TERMINAL FOR THE EXPECTED DATA FOR EACH REQUEST.

-Provides routes sending data back and forth between the HTML pages and the database.
+Provides routes sending data back (GET) and forth (POST) between the HTML pages and the database.
+We also have passport installed and required, so passport.authenticate to verify the users credentials and if valid, we can send them to the members page.
+When signing up the user, we are automatically hashing and storing the password securely based on how the user model is setup.

 ## ```html-routes.js```